jonnonz1/nz-statute-book/acts/public/2001/local-electoral-act-2001.md

 (1) A demand must be made by notice in writing—
   (a) signed by a specified number of electors; and (b) delivered to the principal office of the local authority.
-(2) An elector may sign a demand and be treated as 1 of the specified number of electors only if— (a) the name of that elector appears,—
+(2) An elector may sign a demand and be treated as one of the specified number of electors only if— (a) the name of that elector appears,—
     (i) in the case of a territorial authority, on the electoral roll of the territorial authority; and (ii) in the case of any other local authority, on the electoral roll of any territorial authority or other local authority as the name of a person eligible to vote in an election of that local authority; or